Lab 3: Connect the Dots Generator Revisited

 Benchmarking

-Your must also benchmark your code for each of the above scenarios.
+Your must also benchmark your code for both of the above scenarios.
 In your benchmarks, you will vary the number of dots in the drawings but always remove the same number of dots.
 This is because we want to assess the impact of a single change at one time.

 You have been provided the following files (see the data